 New decade, new day, new breakfast recipes!
 For my 30th birthday, I designed this brunch invitation with my favorite color (orange) and my favorite meal (breakfast) in-mind.
 This piece was folded with the sunrise peeking out and the yellow piece on top.

-My firm frequently hosts dinners and evening events for clients and prospects, and I got to design the invitations.
+The firm I worked for frequently hosted dinners and evening events for clients and prospects, and I got to design the invitations.
 Although I used corporate colors and some of the visual branding elements, I was able to step outside the box a little bit for these events.

 [jumpstart 2012 dinner]